 However, some debt is much more risky than others.
 For instance, foreign owed debt is much worse than internal debt (where the debt is held by a country’s own citizens.)
 Internal debt can be held by public citizens, but also can be held by social programs designed to pay citizens back (like social security).

 As you can see in the chart, the US ratio has varied greatly over the last century.
-During World War II the ratio skyrocketed due to higher government spending.
+During World War II the ratio skyrocketed due to higher government spending as well as efforts to rebuild Europe such as the Marshall Plan.
 In the years following the ratio lowered due to spending cuts, as well as the US economy’s postwar boom.